philzook58/philzook58.github.io/_posts/2024-11-25-ground_lambda_prolog.md

 ![](/assets/left_harrop.png)

-Proplog has the even more restricted goal and program formula describe by this grammar
+Proplog has the restricted goal `G` and program formula `D` describe by this grammar

 ```
 G ::= True | A | G ∧ G | G ∨ G